Publications

 2026

-- DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Factorized Discrete Flow MatchingNgoc-Son Nguyen, Thanh V. T. Tran, Hieu-Nghia Huynh-Nguyen, and 2 more authorsUnder Review, 2026
+- DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Factorized Discrete Flow MatchingNgoc-Son Nguyen, Thanh V. T. Tran, Hieu-Nghia Huynh-Nguyen, and 2 more authorsInterspeech, 2026

 - DiFlowDubber: Discrete Flow Matching for Automated Video Dubbing via Cross-Modal Alignment and SynchronizationComputer Vision and Pattern Recognition Findings, 2026